alejandrogomezl/IntelligentSystems_Lab1/README.md

 Defined in `graph.py`, this class provides utilities for visualizing the road network and the solution path using NetworkX and Matplotlib.

 - **Methods**:
-    - `draw_graph(problem, path)`: Draws the entire graph of intersections and road segments.
+    - `show_graph(self)`: Draws the entire graph of intersections and road segments.
 If a solution path is provided, it highlights the path in red.

 ### **5.7 JSON Loader**